andrasq/node-qworker/README.md

 ## ChangeLog

+- 0.8.2 - always have parent dismiss the worker, to avoid race conditions
 - 0.8.1 - only `sendTo` if connected
 - 0.8.0 - `require` job option, `eval` script option
 - 0.7.1 - replace processExists with processNotExists